 “March Construction Numbers Aren’t As Bad as They Look”— Trulia.com

 “Housing Starts Lacking Consumer Confidence” — Sageworks Inc.

 Here’s the problem: We are living a tale of two housing markets, single and multi-family.
 Depending on what kind of builder or investor you are, you’re going to see the housing starts numbers differently.” - Diana Olick, CNBC Real Estate Reporter

 She is correct.
 But what most people, even the smart ones, forget is that housing is NOT a national economy!
 It is not even really a regional economy.

 It’s a local one.

-What I mean is what is happening in Stuart, Port St. Lucie, Palm City or anywhere in Martin County or St. Lucie County, Florida is not what may be happening in West Palm Beach or Orlando or Ocala.
+What I mean is, that what is happening in Stuart, Port St. Lucie, Palm City or anywhere in Martin County or St. Lucie County, Florida is not what may be happening in West Palm Beach or Orlando or Ocala.

 If something happened good or bad for the local economy in Jacksonville it may not have any impact at all to the Treasure Coast.
 It could, but most of the time it isn’t the case.

 In fact real estate can be scaled down so much that it can just be a particular neighborhood or series of blocks that differ in value – up or down – for various reasons.

 So next time you hear about real estate on a national level be sure to take a look around your area afterwards to see if you agree with the numbers.